SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 HINT: If you buy a genoa that needs some re-cutting, have them position the clew about 2' off the deck for a (140-150)% jib.
 What you get is a sail that twists less on a reach or when slightly eased.
 It also tacks more easily.
 Your sail maker can explain this.
 Glen Moore.

 Good Jib, Cheap - The fore triangle of a SJ23 and a J24 are the same size.
 A 150% Mylar genoa from a J24, shown at right, fits an SJ23 perfectly even to the point of using the existing block and deck track.
 Both sails use piston hanks on the forestay.
 We picked up this lightly used, 150%, Pentex/Mylar, genoa from a J24 for not much money.
 We didn’t even move the spreader-tip wear patch as shown in the photo.
-Also notice that the sail is a low-footed “deck scraper” that you might want for a racing.
+Also notice that the sail is a low-footed “deck scraper” that you might want for racing.
 Mike Raleigh.

 SEW YOUR OWN SAILS - This is not as daunting a task as one might believe.
 However you must possess some sewing skills and have a heavy duty sewing machine equipped with a walking foot to handle the multiple layers of Dacron at the pointy corners of the sail.
 It should also go without saying that you need a large room with free floor space to spread out the cloth.
-The sewing machine should be positioned inside a large table so the rolls of cloth can be freely managed around the machine.
+The sewing machine should be positioned inside a large table so the rolls of cloth can be well supported and freely managed around the machine.
 It can be a real bear to handle this bundle of Dacron around a sewing machine.

 See Tech Tip F40, Sew Your Own SJ23 Sails.